dmauser/azure-routeserver/ars-nhip/README.md

 ### Task 2: Enable Azure Route Server BGP peering with NVAs

-#### Deploy
+#### Adding Azure Route Server

 In the steps below, the script will build BGP peerings between both NVAs (az-hub-lxnva1 and az-hub-lxnva1) with Azure Route Server instances.
-UDRs have been removed from the previous step and the goal is to show Spoke1 and Spoke2 transit via NVAs in the Hub VNET.
+UDRs have been removed from the previous step, and the goal is to show Spoke1 and Spoke2 transit via NVAs in the Hub VNET.

 ```Bash
 #Parameters